Medicare Enrolled

 Summary

-Dr. Brabham is a remote & cardiac specialist, with above-average Medicare volume (top 3% in TX), and high industry engagement (speaking/promotional, top 5%), with 17 years of practice experience.
+Dr. Brabham is a remote & cardiac specialist, with above-average Medicare volume (top 3% in TX), with speaking/promotional industry engagement in the top 5% of TX peers, with 17 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →